 Admittedly, I never saw any of the live-action Transformers films (or any Transformers works in general) until recently.
 It was one of those popular franchises like Marvel's Avengers or Pirates of the Caribbean I never really paid attention to growing up.
 Dispite this, I've always gotten a weird sense of "nostalgia" from this movie, like it was a fond part of my childhood even though it wasn't.
 I strongly accociate it with Super Bowl commercials and Blackberry phones in my mind for whatever reason.

 I'm not excited that Mr. Explosions is back on board to make five(?) more Transformers films because I know for a fact that none of those five films will ever be as exciting or as hysterical as the first film was.
+I also sincerely believe that a film like the original Transformers can never be made again.

 The only piece of Bayformers merch I own.